drunderscore/GTA-Research/General-Research.md

 ---

-## Misison Fail String (0x10B7D)

-This global is updated with the GXT entry of why the mission failed, shown on the fail screen.

-## Unknown Mission Global (0x15F8E)

-This global is set to `0` upon mission fail.

-Seems to be an internal value used for `flow_controller` and `mission_repeat_controller`
+## Is Using Shop Counter (0x160C1)

+This is increased by 1 whenever the player is **using** a shop.
+This usually means whenever you interact with the shop. (going into the clothes buy menu, going into the ammu-nation buy menu, in a hair cuttery and going to sit down in the chair, etc).

+## Is In Shop Counter (0x160C0)

+This is increased by 1 whenever the player enters a shop. (ammu-nation, clothing store, hair cuttery, etc)